Galveston Diet: Macros, Meal Plans & Food Lists

 Tracking macros.
 On the Galveston Diet, you’ll track your macros to maintain a low-carb diet with a higher fat intake and moderate protein intake.
 On the diet, macro tracking is referred to as a “Fuel Refocus” because the focus is on macros rather than calories.
 Dr.Haver recommends the Cronometer app to help you track macros throughout the day.
 The app has specific settings and tools specifically for those on the Galveston Diet

-You are encouraged to get your micros (vitamins and minerals) from whole food on this diet, but some supplements are suggested to ensure that you are getting all of the nutrients that you need.
+You are encouraged to get your micros (vitamins and minerals) from whole foods on this diet, but some supplements are suggested to ensure that you are getting all of the nutrients that you need.
 Recommended supplements may include creatine, fiber pills, omega-3, and vitamins D and K, among others.

 The eating plan is designed to be a lifelong commitment rather than a quick fix.
 Therefore, you can expect to make adjustments to your eating plan as you reach certain weight goals or milestones.

-Galveston Diet Macros
+What Are Galveston Diet Macros for Phase 1?

 You’ll also decrease your intake of carbs significantly and consume a moderate intake of protein each day.